abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ???
 Output "Output"
     array([1. , 1.5, 2. , 2.5, 3. , 3.5, 4. , 4.5])

-!!!
-Info ""
 However, when dealing with floats, the exact number of elements in the array is not always predictible.
 For example, consider this:

 ```py
 print(np.arange(0, 5/3, 1/3)) # depending on floating point errors, the max value is 4/3 or 5/3.